timescale/docs/promscale/installation/recomm-guide.md

 # Resource recommendations
-Here are the compute and disk requirements that is recommended for Promscale based on the ingest rate and retention.
+This section describes the compute and disk requirements that are recommended for Promscale, based on the ingest rate and retention.

 ## Metrics
 Resource recommendation for ingestion through Prometheus remote-write.